CAN BE MEDIATED?

 Business to Business

 The new game store next door is too noisy and your mindful meditation classes are suffering?
-Your local supplier won’t ever deliver produce on time, and now your reputation with your customers is shot?
 The plowing company destroyed your sidewalk planters after the last snow?

 Come to the table, if you’re both willing.
 A trained mediator can help you work through all the issues so you can be successful and your business relationships can be productive.